 - Phonics Activity Pack (DSF) – this is an ideal resource for phonics-based intervention at any level.
 It includes a small magnetic whiteboard with a full set of 78 magnetic alphabet letters, digraphs, trigraphs, and vowel teams.
 Use the letter tiles to assist with a phonemic approach to spelling and to encourage the blending of sounds and segmenting of words.
 It also encourages reluctant writers to have a go at spelling.

-- trugs (Teach Reading Using Games) – these phonic reading card games provide enjoyable opportunities to practise reading accurately and fluently.
+- Trugs (Teach Reading Using Games) – these phonic reading card games provide enjoyable opportunities to practise reading accurately and fluently.

 - SPELD SA Phonic Books – these decodable readers are free to download from the SPELD SA website (www.speld-sa.org.au/phonic-books.html).
 The books are grouped in order of complexity and are based on the sequence of sounds introduced in the Jolly Phonics program.
+There are currently 201 books and 151 worksheets to accompany these books.

 - Beat Dyslexia – a step-by-step multi-sensory literacy program for children with dyslexia, beginning with single letter-sound links and continuing through to blends, digraphs, short and long vowels, and complex spelling patterns.
 Each Beat Dyslexia book contains photocopiable activities, reading and spelling cards, teacher’s notes and an audio CD.